jaliss/securesocial/docs/src/manual/source/guide/installation.md

 - **Releases**: http://securesocial.ws/repository/releases.
 - **Snapshots**: http://securesocial.ws/repository/snapshots.

 Choose either depending on whether you'd like to use a stable release or test the latest changes.
-This is a sample `Build.scala` file:
+This is a sample `Build.scala` file using a stable release:

 	:::scala